Glencore has been a long-term supporter of carbon capture use and storage (CCUS) technology to reduce emissions and service a low emission economy.

 The International Energy Agency views CCUS as a 'key technology' in the global transition to a low-carbon economy.

-- permanently storing the CO2 deep underground in the Surat Basin, about 230 kilometres west of Toowoomba.
+- permanently storing the CO2 deep underground.

-The CTSCo project has the potential to:
+The CTSCo Project has the potential to:

 - improve energy security for the National Electricity Market